 - Prevent your PC from turning off USB devices

 - Use a different fingerprint reader

-- Open Device Manager by right clicking the Start Button and choosing Device Manager from the list.
+- Open Device Manager by right-clicking the Start Button and choosing the Device Manager from the list.

 - Locate your fingerprint driver and double click it to open its properties.